 Reset All Settings erases and restores everything in the Settings app to factory defaults, but it doesn’t remove any apps or data from your iPhone.
 I only recommend doing this if you’ve exhausted all of your other options.
 You’ll have to sign into your apps again, so make sure you know your important usernames and passwords before you do it.

-If you’ve decided you’d like to give it a try, go to Settings -> General -> Reset -> Reset All Settings to restore your iPhone back to its factory default settings.
+If you’ve decided you’d like to give it a try, go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings to restore your iPhone back to its factory default settings.

 Wrapping It Up